On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Trajectory-Level Analysis

 \item[(b)]

 \end{enumerate} \end{theorem}

 The theorem establishes a clear dichotomy.
 Convergence is attainable only when update directions exhibit consistent alignment with the underlying objective and the step size is properly scaled to reflect this signal.
 In the absence of either alignment or adaptive scaling, progress stagnates and the policy remains confined to a suboptimal regime.
+In the limit, if $\lim_{\Idxopt\to\infty} M_{\prompt}(\Idxopt) = +\infty$, then \Cref{eq:convergence} implies we achieve perfect performance $\lim_{\Idxopt \to \infty} \scalarvalueprompt(\Idxopt)=1$.
+In \Cref{app:further}, we show a converse of this statement: i.e., divergence of $M_{\prompt}(\Idxopt)$ tightly characterizes reward convergence. \paragraph{Sketch of Proof.} The key step is the inequality \ColToggle{